 - Hospice care contracted services received under an attending contracted physician's written hospice care plan for a covered individual whose life expectancy is one year or less.
 Pre-certification is required for this benefit.
 These services include:

-- 1. Inpatient care rendered by a licensed hospice contracted facility when medically necessary.
+- o Inpatient care rendered by a licensed hospice contracted facility when medically necessary.

-- 2. Outpatient care billed through a licensed hospice contracted agency for the following services:
+- Outpatient care billed through a licensed hospice contracted agency for the following services:

-- a.
-Physician services
+- Physician services

-- b.
-Skilled nursing services
+- Skilled nursing services

-- c.
-Home health care services
+- Home healthcare services

-- d.
-Medicines, drugs and medical supplies
+- Medicines, drugs and medical supplies

-- e.
-Homemaker services - f.
-Physical, respiratory and speech therapy - The following services for human-to-human organ or tissue transplants, provided the transplant is medically necessary and not experimental.
+- Homemaker services

+- Physical, respiratory and speech therapy

+- The following services for human-to-human organ or tissue transplants, provided the transplant is medically necessary and not experimental.
 Pre-certification is required for this benefit.
-Transplant services are only covered when provided by a Tier I (HMO) contracted provider or Tier II (PPO) contracted provider; not covered when provided by an out-of-network provider.
-Services include: - 1.
-Procurement of cells, as long as the transplant has been approved and pre-certification has been completed. - 2.
-Donor expenses, as long as the donor is covered by this plan. (lab services only) - 3.
-Donor expenses, if the recipient is covered by this plan and the donor's health plan will not provide coverage for the donation. (lab services only) - 4.
-Transportation, storage, surgery services and any fees for obtaining an organ from a cadaver or tissue bank. - 5.
-Transportation and lodging benefit The plan will also cover transportation and lodging expenses for the patient and one immediate family member or support person prior to the transplant and for up to one year following the transplant.
+Transplant services are only covered when provided by a Tier I (HMO) contracted provider or Tier II (PPO) contracted provider; not covered when provided by a Tier III (Out-of-Network) provider.
+Services include: - Procurement of cells, as long as the transplant has been approved and pre-certification has been completed. - O Donor expenses, as long as the donor is covered by this plan (lab services only). - O Donor expenses, if the recipient is covered by this plan and the donor's health plan will not provide coverage for the donation (lab services only). - Transportation, storage, surgery services and any fees for obtaining an organ from a cadaver or tissue bank. - Transportation and lodging benefit The plan will also cover transportation and lodging expenses for the patient and one immediate family member or support person prior to the transplant and for up to one year following the transplant.
 This benefit is available only to those plan participants who have been approved for transplant services from HealthLink.
 The maximum expense reimbursement is \$2,400 per case.
 Automobile mileage reimbursement schedule is established by the Governor's Travel Control Board.
 Lodging per diem is limited to \$70.
 There is no reimbursement for meals.